goheesheng/Hacksingapore2023/README.md

 We have created multiple implementations of the same app for you to use.
 These are called "use cases" and they're adapted for a specific industry.

-### "Ticketing" use case

-> Issue, verify and store tickets for events, such as concerts, conferences, meetups, etc.

-As a ticket seller (issuer), you can enter details of the event and generate a ticket for a participant (holder).
-The concert attendee (holder) can then store that ticket in their wallet and share it as a QR code with the security guard at the entrance of the event (verifier).
-When the event starts, security guard (verifier) can quickly verify that the ticket is valid by scanning the QR code.

-### "Health" use case

-> Issue, verify and store prescriptions for medications.

-As a doctor (issuer), you can enter details of the medications (dosage, frequency, etc.) and generate a prescription for a patient (holder).
-The patient (holder) can then store that prescription in their wallet and share it as a QR code with the pharmacist when collecting their medications from the pharmacy (verifier).
-The pharmacist (verifier) can quickly verify that the prescription is valid by scanning the QR code.

-### "Education" use case
+### "Property" use case

 > Issue, verify and store course certificates.

-As an educational institute (issuer), you can enter details of a certification and generate a certificate for a student (holder).
+As an Estate Agency (issuer), you can enter details of a certification and generate a certificate for the owner (holder).
 The student (holder) can then store that certificate in their wallet and share it as a QR code with a recruiter or interviewer (verifier).
-A recruiter or interviewer (verifier) can quickly verify that the certificate is valid by scanning the QR code.
+A potential buyer or Anti-Fraud Government Agency (verifier) can quickly verify that the certificate is valid by scanning the QR code.

 ## Flows